-We’re not just building a structure of steel and concrete.
+We didn’t just build a structure of steel and concrete.
 It’s a foundation.
 At Lifest, the Grandstand stage is a sanctuary.
 This is where we worship.
 This is where we connect with God, our families, and our community of faith.
 The stage is not the focus, but what happens here is what Lifest is focused on: celebrating God’s love and connecting the family of faith.
 Building the stage is a commitment to make Lifest a permanent part of this region and our future together.
 It will stand as a monument and a focal point of this Party With a Purpose.
-What we build in 2018 will impact our future and the future of our children.
+What we built in 2018 will impact our future and the future of our children.

 Due to the volume of traffic between Grandstand and Downtown, we are ensuring the safety of pedestrians by cutting back on vehicular traffic in the area.
 Vehicles are not allowed on Showview Lane in front of the venue.
 This change eliminated access to the Electric Central sites that were previously located here.
 The Electric Central sites have been relocated to the old Grandstand stage area.
 We also added 243 primitive sites here in a new campground called Pleasantville.